ankitects/anki-manual/src/math.md

 Please note that point 2 does not apply in Anki - Anki uses `\(` and `\)` for inline equations, and `\[` and `\]` for display equations.

+Also note, when creating cloze deletions within a MathJax expression, it is crucial how curly braces are used (this is not explained in the Stack Exchange cheatsheet).
+Successive curly braces `}}` will be read as being part of the cloze deletion syntax.
+If your MathJax expression needs succesive curly braces, add a space in- between them `} }`.
+This will prevent your expression from breaking when trying to create clozes.

 If you want to use newlines in a MathJax expression, please use
 <kbd>Shift</kbd>+<kbd>Enter</kbd> instead of just <kbd>Enter</kbd>, as a normal newline will prevent
 MathJax from working correctly.